stephanGarland/genSQL/README.md

 * This uses a C library to perform random shuffles.
 There are no external libraries, so as long as you have a reasonably new compiler, `make` should work for you.
 * `--force` and `--drop-table` have warnings for a reason.
 If you run a query with `DROP TABLE IF EXISTS`, please be sure of what you're doing.
 * `--random` allows for TEXT and JSON columns to have varying amounts of length, which may or may not matter to you.
 It will cause a ~10% slowdown.
 If not selected, a deterministic 20% of the rows in these columns will have a longer length than the rest.
 If this also bothers you, change DEFAULT_VARYING_LENGTH to `False`.
+* `--generate-dates` takes practically the same amount of time, or slightly longer, than just having them generated on-demand.
+It's useful if you want to have the same set of datetimes for a series of tables, although their actual ordering for row generation will remain random.
+* Using a column of name `phone` will generate realistic - to the best of my knowledge - phone numbers for a given country (very limited set).
+It's currently non-optimized for performance, and thus incurs a ~40% slowdown over the baseline.
+A solution in C may or may not speed things up, as it's not that performing `random.shuffle()` on a 10-digit number is slow, it's that doing so `n` times is a lot of function calls.
+Inlining C functions in Python [does exist](https://github.com/ssize-t/inlinec), but the non-caching of its compilation would probably negate any savings.
+* Similarly, a column of name `email` will generate realistic email addresses (all with `.com` TLD), and will incur a ~40% slowdown over the baseline.

 ### Loading data